Skip to main content

 Agricultural workers are entitled to the Minnesota minimum wage, which is higher than the federal minimum wage.

-Minor agricultural workers — ages 12 to 15 years old
+Minor agricultural workers ages 12 to 15 years old may work:

-• These minors are allowed to work more than eight hours in a day and more than 40 hours in a week only if they have parental or guardian consent.
+• more than eight hours in a day and more than 40 hours in a week only if they have parental or guardian consent.

 Minor agricultural workers ages 16 and 17 years old are allowed to work in agriculture during school hours on school days.